Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Ensuring Accuracy

-1. Create a new Query uses the following SQL String and name the new Query as DuplicatesCheckQ:
+1. Create a new Query that uses the following SQL String and name the new Query as DuplicatesCheckQ:

 SELECT AutoNumberQuery2.SRLNO,